WICG/gesture-delegation/explainer.md

-# User Activation Delegation Explained
+# Document User Activation Delegation Explained

 ## Objective

 Some features on the platform require a user activation in order to be triggered.
 Among these features, some of them require a user activation to have happened on the document.
 Gating features to user activations is meant to reduce user annoyance but can hurt the ecosystem when the features are triggered from an iframe.
 Indeed, iframes may be used as components of a websites